Elijah Dixson

 Why use Godot for my game engine?

-Quick Note on why I’m building this project in Godot.
-Godot is an awesome lightweight, free, and open-source game engine that I enjoy using.
-I knew I would be making a 2D game and I didn’t need anything as powerful as Unreal Engine so I decided to stick with Godot to keep things simple and it’s been great.
-I haven’t used Godot for any large team projects but for a small team or solo projects it’s extremely capable and easy to use, and I highly recommend it.
+Quick note on why I’m building this project in Godot: Godot is an awesome, lightweight, free, and open-source game engine that I enjoy using.
+Since I’m making a 2D game and don’t need something as powerful as Unreal Engine, I chose Godot to keep things simple and it’s been great so far.
+While I haven’t used Godot on large team projects, it’s extremely capable and user-friendly for small teams or solo developers, and I highly recommend it.

 Work Tracking

-While this is a solo indie project that doesn’t mean I’m not tracking my work!
-I do have several years of experience as a producer after all!
-I haven’t set up a timeline or overall schedule for the project yet as I am focusing on finding the fun right now and scrapping things that aren’t fun.
-I do have a simple kanban-like board where I am keeping track of what I’m doing and what I plan to do next.
-At some point when I find myself in a position where I mainly focused on building out content I’ll set up a proper roadmap but for now, this has been effective enough at keeping me accomplishing tasks each day.
+Even though this is a solo indie project, that doesn’t mean I’m not tracking my work I do have several years of experience as a producer, after all!
+I haven’t created a formal timeline or overall schedule yet, as I’m currently focused on finding the fun and cutting what doesn’t work.
+For now, I’m using a simple Kanban-style board to track what I’m working on and what’s next.
+Once I shift to primarily building out content, I’ll set up a proper roadmap, but so far, this approach has been effective in helping me accomplish tasks each day.